 We can take up to two volunteers per month.

 Monitoring kiwi locations from Lake Rotoiti

-With its strong focus on ecological science, and in sharing lessons learnt, this volunteer opportunity allows a direct insight into current best-practice species work and an experience working with innovative landscape-scale pest control techniques.
+The project has a strong focus on ecological science, and in sharing lessons learnt.
+This volunteer opportunity allows a direct insight into current best-practice species work.
+It offers a unique experience working with innovative landscape-scale pest control techniques.